Lemoncode/angular-1-6-tutorial/08 FormValidation/Readme.md

 npm start
 ```

-- Adding a set of repeated ng-messages per page or app it's a disgusting
-repetitive thask, could it be possible to just use a common template and
-be able to override it whenever we want to add a custom message for a
-specific validation in a given field ?
-Yes let's do that (we could promote
-at index.html level).
+- Adding a set of repeated ng-messages per page or app it's a disgusting repetitive task, could it be possible to just use a common template and be able to override it whenever we want to add a custom message for a specific validation in a given field ?
+Yes let's do that (we could promote at index.html level).

 _./src/components/login/login.html_